ckcollab/ckcollab/_posts/2019-01-16-introduction.md

 # Community

+We're blessed to be web developers in Coeur d'Alene, Idaho.

 We count ourselves lucky to be in this field, and realize that many others haven’t been afforded the same opportunities we have.
 There are so many people that never get a second look in this vocation because they don’t have a fancy piece of paper touting their qualifications.
 We want to give these people the chance they are looking for, so we’re always open to bringing on people